-- Toss cooked rice with roasted pumpkin cubes, salad greens, dressing (as much or little as you like), pomegranate seeds, feta, and pepitas.
+- Toss the cooked rice with the roasted pumpkin cubes, salad greens, dressing (as much or little as you like), pomegranate seeds, feta, and pepitas.
 Taste and adjust seasonings & serve.

 I buy my black rice in the bulk section of my Whole Foods or Wheatsville Coop.
 If you can't find black rice, sub in quinoa (you can even get black quinoa if you're going for color).